Parental Alienation Syndrome

 Can you lose custody for parental alienation?

 Over the years parental alienation has been rising.
 Many judges have had to deal with this issue in recent child law cases.
 The Guardian has reported that parents could be denied contact with their child and lose child custody if they try to turn their child against their former parent.
-Cafcass have trialled this process given that they have realised that parental alienation syndrome is present in significant numbers of the 125,000 cases it deals with each year.
+CAFCASS has implemented frameworks to identify and address alienating behaviours, recognising these patterns appear in a significant proportion of cases handled annually.
+The organisation now uses the term ‘alienating behaviours’ rather than ‘syndrome,’ focusing on observable actions and their impact on children rather than diagnosing a medical condition.
 The Case of Re B (change of residence; parental alienation) is a further example of this in which a child was removed from the alienating parent’s custody.

 Is a child’s refusal for contact always related to parental alienation syndrome?